-Chlorophyll plays an important role in making plants green and healthy.
-It also has vitamins, antioxidants, and therapeutic properties that can benefit the body.
+Chlorophyll is a green pigment present in plants, which facilitates the absorption of light from the sun.
+Plant cells store this sunshine, making it available to us when we eat them.
+It has vitamins, antioxidants, and therapeutic properties that can benefit the body.
 One of the main vitamins we need to get from our dark leafy green intake is Folate otherwise known as Folic Acid.

 Folate is the raw material used to synthesize your DNA, so the greens we consume actively working on upgrading your genetic software.
 So this positively impacts the anti-aging process, keeping us looking and feeling happier and healthier for longer.